LastZactionHero/part_finder/pcb_part_finder/api/CSV_MIGRATION.md

     - Remove the commented-out `process_project()` call and the `sys.argv` manipulation code.
     - Store the boolean result (`success`) for later use in status updates (Prompt 3.1).
     - Ensure the session is closed properly after the call.
-5. Update unit tests for `process_queue`:
-    - Mock `process_project_from_db`.
-    - Verify it's called with the correct `project_id` and a database session object when a project is being processed.

 Context Files:
 - `pcb_part_finder/core/queue.py`